 The Micronite filters were so dangerous because of the synergistic relationship nicotine and asbestos have together.
 If you inhale both of these substances, you run a greater risk of disease than if you were exposed to either substance alone.

 Asbestos Network encourages you to quit the tobacco habit as one of your 2015 New Years resolutions.
-Smokers with no existing lung damage from smoking or asbestos exposure who quit smoking by age 50 can cut risk of death in the next 15 years by 50%.
+Smokers with no existing lung damage from smoking or asbestos exposure who quit smoking by age 50 can cut the risk of death in the next 15 years by 50%.
 Find out more here.

 Sources 1 & 2